salasouza/anova/README.md

-# Anova two way in different conditions
+# Anova two way in different conditions:

 The objective of this code is to simplify a new way to work in a dataset with different conditions or variables to be explored.